Simre1/reactimate/reactimate/README.md

 # Reactimate

-`reactimate` is a library implementing the AFRP paradigm.
+`reactimate` is a library implementing the AFRP (Arrowized Functional Reactive Programming) paradigm.
 In contrast to other libraries, `reactimate` uses `IO` effects to increase performance and a concrete base type to eliminate typeclass performance problems.
 In addition, `reactimate` has some support for pull-based FRP, making it possible to deal with events which happen in-between simulation cycles.

 ## Signal